 - 7.1.1 This asset management plan identifies the projected operations, maintenance and capital renewal expenditures required to provide the sufficient level of service to the community over a 10 year period.
-This plan provides input into the long term financial plan aimed at providing the required services in a sustainable manner. - 7.1.2 The total amount of expenditure for open spaces and recreation operations, maintenance and capital over the next ten years has not been calculated at the date of publication.
+This plan provides input into the long term financial plan aimed at providing the required services in a sustainable manner. - 7.1.2 The total amount of expenditure for open spaces and recreation operations, maintenance and capital over the next ten years is forecast to be approximately \$[TBC] with annual forecasted expenditure varying between \$[TBC] to \$[TBC] per annum.
+Forecasted operational expenditure for the ten year cycle will be approximately \$[TBC] which equates to [TBC]% of the total forecasted expenditure. - 7.1.3 Projected operating (operations and maintenance) and capital expenditure (renewal and upgrade/expansion/new assets), net disposal expenditure and estimated budget funding are set out in Table 7.1.3.